School Prints - 2018

-In the first year, 293 pupils and 103 school staff from Wakefield participated in the School Prints.
+In the first year, 293 pupils and 103 school staff from six Wakefield schools participated in the School Prints, all receiving a set of the six School Prints to display permanently in school.

-An exhibition of all the 1940s prints, together with the six newly commissioned prints, was held at The Hepworth Wakefield 12 Jan – 24 Jun 2018.
-A special display of the contemporary prints was held at Phillips throughout January 2018.
+An exhibition of the 1940s prints, together with the six newly commissioned prints, was held at The Hepworth Wakefield and a special display of the contemporary prints was held at Phillips in London.

-Friends and family were invited to a final exhibition at the gallery celebrate the students’ achievements.
+Friends and family were invited to a special event at The Hepworth Wakefield to celebrate the students’ achievements.

 An Introduction to School Prints